co-jo/chronograf/README.md

 ## Known Bugs

-* If there is no measurement within the InfluxDB, the log view will not render.
+* Often one needs to double select the dropbown items for the views to refresh.